Waltham Forest College

-Successful Mum give mums the training, inspiration and confidence they need to get back into work, change direction or start their own businesses.
+Successful Mums gives mums the training, inspiration and confidence they need to get back into work, change direction or start their own businesses.
 They have already helped thousands of women achieve flexible careers that fit around their family lives.
-Cultural Capital have been working with Successful Mums for over 2 years to successfully deliver training and courses to Adult Learners
+Cultural Capital have been working with Successful Mums for over 2 years to successfully deliver training and courses to Adult Learners.

 South Thames College

-Cultural Capital have successfully working with South Thames College for the past 3 years.
-Different support services include Advice and Guidance, Mentoring, workshops and access to a qualified counsellor.
+Cultural Capital have successfully worked with South Thames College for the past 3 years.
+Offering different support services including Advice and Guidance, Mentoring, workshops and access to a qualified counsellor.

 Education & Skills Funding Agency